LunaSare/datelife_paper1/Datelife_paper1.md

 **Availability**
 DateLife can be used through its current website <http://www.datelife.org/query/>
 Or through phylotastic web portal<http://phylo.cs.nmsu.edu:3000/>
-DateLife can also be used in situ through its R package, which can be installed from CRAN or from the github repository using the devtools R package with the command devtools::install_github("phylotastic/datelife") in R.
+DateLife can also be used locally through its R package, which can be installed from CRAN or from the github repository using the devtools R package with the command devtools::install_github("phylotastic/datelife") in R.
-DateLife source code is available in the following github repositories:
+DateLife source code is available in the following github repository:

 **Supplementary Material**

+Supplementary material, including code files and online-only appendices, can be found in the Dryad data repository at

 **Funding**

-NSF grant 1458603
+Funding was provided by NSF grant 1458603

 NESCent